irvnet/cka-study-group/aws-kubeadm/docs/minikube-install.md

 ```
 ---

-Summary

 With this in place we've completed a few things...
-- installed and configured and started minikube with more resources than the default configuration provides
-- installed the minikube ingress controller
+- installed the Minikube ingress controller
 - configured and tested an ingress resource
 - made the ingress resource accessible from the public dns name of the ec2 instance

+---